FREQUENTLY ASKED QUESTIONS

 Does the model release clause in the contract include minors?

 If minors are being photographed, one parent's or legal guardian's signature is required for those under the age of 18.
-Ideally, both parents or legal guarians can sign.
+Ideally, both parents or legal guardians can sign.

-I'm a client, and I would like to submit my photos to a third party publication.
-How do I proceed?
+I'm a client and I would like to submit my photos to a blog, magazine, and/or publication.
+How should I proceed?